 If you have received a reckless or careless driving ticket, it is in your best interest to contact one of the experienced Monmouth County lawyers at Goldstein Law Group.
 Since the police officer determines whether you were driving carelessly or recklessly, it may be possible to alleviate a reckless driving charge.
 The traffic violation lawyers at Goldstein Law Group have more than 50 years of combined experience practicing law and are prepared to build your reckless or careless driving defense.

 Why should I seek legal counsel from Goldstein Law Group if I am being charged with reckless or careless driving?

 - Your Goldstein Law Group lawyer will help you understand the potential consequences associated with each charge.

 - A municipal court lawyer may be able to lessen the penalties associated with reckless and careless driving.

 - If you are being charged with reckless driving, it may be possible to lessen the sentence to careless driving.

 If you have been issued a ticket for careless or reckless driving in Monmouth County, the municipal court attorneys at Goldstein Law Group are prepared to build your defense and attempt to negotiate a lesser penalty.
-To schedule your complimentary initial consultation, please call today at (732) 967-6777 or fill out our contact form.
+To schedule your free 10-minute case evaluation, please call today at (732) 967-6777 or fill out our contact form.